THUDM/HGB/README.md

 * Node Classification: https://cloud.tsinghua.edu.cn/d/a2728e52cd4943efa389/
 * Link Prediction: https://cloud.tsinghua.edu.cn/d/10974f42a5ab46b99b88/

 Therefore, you can get your metric scores locally.
-Anyway, try not to overfit.
+Actually, when you run Simple-HGN in [NC-benchmark](NC/benchmark/methods/baseline/) and [LP-benchmark](LP/benchmark/methods/baseline/), data will be downloaded automatically.

+***Warning***: As we have opened test data, you should try not to overfit or leak data during training.
+For example, the order of test data is not random permuted.
+If you use BatchNorm, you will get a biased norm value.

 ## Roadmap